Top Best Homemade Dog Food Recipes

 • 2 tablespoons of honey

-Directions: Blend together and freeze in small portions.
+Directions: Blend and freeze in small portions.

 9. Oldie but Goldie